trinityimma/TelerikAcademy/WebDesign/2.CSSStyling/7.Exam/README.md

 # Exam

-You are not allowed to change the HTML file or the name of the CSS file.
+You are not allowed to change the HTML file.

 ## Exercise 1
 * Resolution-width: 960px